jgreathouse9/mlsynth/TSSC/TSSCVignette.md

 > The idea of summation constraints and convex hulls has **direct implications** for the Two-Step Method.
 I pause here to give it a more extended discussion.
 >
 >
 Before I continue, I will be as precise as possible about what we mean when the convex hull condition is mentioned.
 Oftentimes it is invoked by researchers using SCM, but it rarely explained in the simplest possible terms.
-Typically, it's explained in the framework of geometry, but I think framing the issue from am optimization offers a more explicit picture as to what's going on.
+Typically, it's explained in the framework of geometry, but I think framing the issue from an optimization offers a more explicit picture as to what's going on.

 <p align="center">
   <img src="Basqueex.png" width="90%">